As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 Advanced

-The last section lets you enter Advanced features for your links (You can ignore this section, unless there’s a good reason to use it) …
+The last section allows you to enter Advanced features for your links (some themes will ignore this.
+You can leave the fields in this section blank unless you have a reason to use them) …

 - Image Address: Lets you specify an image to be displayed with the link.
-Add the URL of your image and make sure that the image is small (around 16×16 like a favicon).
+To use this feature, add the URL of where the image is stored and make sure that your image is small (around 16×16 like a favicon).

 - RSS Address: If your theme allows it, the RSS feed associated with the link can display next to the link.